-If you have a collection (either Nested Table or VARRAY) in your code which is not initialized with sufficient number of elements then you must first use PL/SQL Collection Method EXTEND.
+When you have a collection (either Nested Table or VARRAY) in your code which is not initialized with sufficient number of elements.
+In that case you must first use PL/SQL Collection Method EXTEND.

 What is the requirement of PL/SQL collection Method EXTEND?

-Declaring, Defining and Initializing are the three steps which we have to go through while working with collection in Oracle Database but before storing the data into the index we need to create a memory slot for it.
-PL/SQL Collection procedure EXTEND helps us in creating that memory slot for that data.
+Declaring, Defining and Initializing are the three steps which we have to go through while working with collection in Oracle Database.
+But before storing the data into the index we need to create a memory slot for it.
+Consequently, PL/SQL Collection procedure EXTEND helps us in creating that memory slot for that data.